Are Ionic Compounds Metal And Nonmetal

 Analyze Physical Properties

 The physical properties of a compound can also provide evidence of its ionic nature.
-Ionic compounds typically have high melting points and boiling points due to the strong electrostatic forces holding the ions together in the crystal lattice.
+Consider this: Ionic compounds typically have high melting points and boiling points due to the strong electrostatic forces holding the ions together in the crystal lattice.
 They are also hard and brittle and tend to dissolve in polar solvents like water.

 Observe Electrical Conductivity